 - Relatively easy and productive birding among the most scenically impressive areas of the province.

-- Spectacular mammal viewing with a great chance at black bears, orcas, grey whale, sea otter, moose, elk, marmots and many more goodies.
+- Spectacular mammal viewing with a great chance at black bears, orcas, grey whale, sea otter, elk, marmots and many more goodies.

 - Two spectacular boat trips.